frontenddogma/web-development-glossary/manuscript/w.md

 Web analytics
 : The measurement, collection, analysis, and reporting of web data for purposes of understanding and optimizing web usage.
 However, web analytics is not just a process for measuring web traffic but can be used as a tool for business and market research, and to assess and improve the effectiveness of a website.
 Web analytics applications can also help companies measure the results of traditional print or broadcast advertising campaigns.&nbsp;[†](#w-web-analytics)

+Web app
+: → Web application

+Web application
+: A client-server computer program that the client (including the user interface and client-side logic) runs in a web browser.
+The general distinction between a dynamic web page of any kind and a “web application” is unclear.
+Websites most likely to be referred to as web applications are those which have similar functionality to a desktop or mobile application.&nbsp;[†](#w-web-app)

+Web application archive
+: A file used to distribute a collection of JAR files, JavaServer Pages, Java servlets, Java classes, XML files, tag libraries, static web pages (HTML and related files), and other resources that together constitute a web application.&nbsp;[†](#w-war)

 Web Application Framework
 : → Web framework